Before your attorney can advise you on debt relief options, they need to know about your financial situation.

 - How long will it take to prepare and file my bankruptcy petition?

-Call Our Bankruptcy Lawyers for a Consultation Today
+Get in Touch With Our Bankruptcy Lawyers for a Consultation Today

-At Blake Goodman, PC, Attorney we have helped thousands of Hawaiians regain control of their finances.
+At Blake Goodman, PC, we have helped thousands of Hawaiians regain control of their finances.
 We offer Chapter 7 and Chapter 13 bankruptcy, debt negotiation, and non-bankruptcy solutions.
+Contact us by phone or online today to find out how we can help you.